rdentato/try/README.md

   rethrow()           Only usable in a catch block to throw the same exception.

-  thrown()            Only usable in a catch block to retrieve the exception
+  thrownexception()   Only usable in a catch block to retrieve the exception
                       that has been caught.
 Only useful in a catch() block).

   thrownid()          Only usable in a catch block to retrieve the exception